Not Much Blues in Latin Music

 Latin Music helps us live fully

 In my opinion, Latin Music reflects our culture of happiness and persistence to overcome situations.
-It has always been based on happiness, although its many genres are versatile enough to accomodate any life situation.
-Latin Music is mostly happy becuase that is how we are.
-It helps us appreciate our herritage by enjoying the present moment and sending us to the future wiht a positive perspective in life.
-That is what I get when I listen to funny arrangement with catchy Salsa tunes, or when I listen to a well composed Latin Jazz piece, with highlights the great musical talent of our musician as they combine strings and winds with our ancestral percussion.
-And even our Latin pop songs, with their high emotional content with reflects the various situations of our day-to-day life.
+It has always been based on happiness, although its many genres are versatile enough to accommodate any life situation.
+Latin Music is mostly happy because that is how we are.
+It helps us appreciate our heritage by enjoying the present moment and sending us to the future with a positive perspective in life.

 Your comments are always welcome!

-Sonny Cruz
+1. Sonny Cruz says

 I very much enjoy your blogging.
 It’s nice to read someone’s insights on music they are familiar with and give their personal views.
 I agree with much of what you have to say and point of views. thanks